 The communication between the developers is usually done through the developer mailing list, which can be joined by anyone interested in the development activities.
 At the time this document was written, more than 500 persons were subscribed to this mailing list!

-Most of Wireshark is implemented in plain ANSI C. A notable exception is the code in ui/qt, which is written in C++.
+Most of Wireshark is implemented in C. A notable exception is the code in ui/qt, which is written in C++.

-The typical task for a new Wireshark developer is to extend an existing, or write a new dissector for a specific network protocol.
-As (almost) any dissector is written in plain old ANSI C, a good knowledge about ANSI C will be sufficient for Wireshark development in almost any case.
+The typical task for a new Wireshark developer is to extend an existing dissector, or write a new dissector for a specific network protocol.
+Most dissectors are written in C11, so a good knowledge of C will be sufficient for Wireshark development in almost any case.
+Dissectors can also be written in Lua, which might be more suitable for your specific needs.
+As noted above, if you’re going to modify Wireshark’s user interface you will need a knowledge of C++.

 Wireshark is an open source software (OSS) project, and is released under the GNU General Public License (GPL).
 You can freely use Wireshark on any number of computers you like, without worrying about license keys or fees or such.
 In addition, all source code is freely available under the GPL.
 Because of that, it is very easy for people to add new protocols to Wireshark, either as plugins, or built into the source, and they often do!